Tib3rius/AutoRecon/README.md

 >
 >\- d0hnuts (rooted 5/5 exam hosts)

-> Autorecon is not just any other tool, it is a recon correlation framwork for engagements.
+> Autorecon is not just any other tool, it is a recon correlation framework for engagements.
 This helped me fire a whole bunch of scans while I was working on other targets.
 This can help a lot in time management.
 This assisted me to own 4/5 boxes in pwk exam!
 Result: Passed!
 >
 >\- Wh0ami (rooted 4/5 exam hosts)